taosdata/taos-connector-odbc/README.md

 - flex, 2.6.4 or above.
 NOTE: win_flex_bison on windows platform to be installed.
 - bison, 3.5.1 or above.
 NOTE: win_flex_bison on windows platform to be installed.
 - odbc driver manager, such as unixodbc(2.3.6 or above) in linux.
 NOTE: odbc driver manager is pre-installed on windows platform.
 - iconv, should've been already included in libc.
-NOTE: win_iconv would be downloaded when building this project.
+NOTE: win_iconv will be automatically downloaded when building this project.

 If you want to enable valgrind memory checks or test cases for programming languages other than C/C++, please refer to the following content.